TheRenegadeCoder/sample-programs-website/docs/languages/elixir/index.md

 ## Description

-According to Wikipedia, Elixir is yet another general-purpose language with functional tendencies.
+Elixir is yet another general-purpose language with functional tendencies.
 That said, Elixir is quite a bit different from some of our recent languages.
 For starters, Elixir runs on the Erlang virtual machine known as BEAM.
 This means that Elixir actually compiles down to bytecode much like Java.

 In terms of features, Elixir has a lot to offer.
 For instance, Elixir has support for macros which modify the abstract syntax tree.
 You may